 The importance of Residency

 Residency is one of the key issues in deciding whether an individual is liable to tax in the UK.
-Broadly speaking, if you are resident in the UK, you will be liable to pay tax in the UK on your worldwide income and gains in any given tax year, unless you are able to avail yourself of the remittance basis (only open to non doms and only under certain circumstances).
+Broadly speaking, if you are resident in the UK, you will be liable to pay tax in the UK on your worldwide income and gains in any given tax year.

-By contrast, if you are not resident, you are only liable to UK tax on UK situs income – e.g. rental income on UK property.
-Your Capital Gains are also usually not taxable in the UK, unless again they relate to UK situs assets, such as gains made on properties (but only since April 2015).
+By contrast, if you are not resident (and not just temporary non-resident), you are only liable to UK tax on UK situs income – e.g. rental income on UK property.
+Your capital gains are also usually not taxable in the UK, unless again they relate to residential property.

-Over recent years, residency has grown in importance and other areas of the tax legislation now include reference to it – for example, you will only be able to claim Principal Private Residence on properties situated in your country of residence.
+Over recent years, residency has grown in importance further still as other areas of the tax legislation now include reference to it – for example, you will (usually) only be able to claim Principal Private Residence on properties situated in your country of residence.

-It is therefore vitally important that you are able to know for sure whether HMRC will deem that you are resident.
+It is therefore vitally important that you establish what your UK residence status is.
 Having this certainty will allow you to plan, and should also prevent long and expensive battles with HMRC, like the Gaines Cooper case, which lasted for over five years.

 The Tests